MetOffice/simulation-systems/source/WorkingPractices/Diagnostics/lfric_diagnostics.rst

 This section describes changes required to add a new diagnostic to the LFRic atmosphere model.
-If a diagnostic is being added to an existing science scheme, it may be that it will be possible to copy the code for an existing diagnostic and make necessary changes to names.
-Excluding code to compute the new diagnostic, this amounts to copying and modifying just three lines of text.
+If a diagnostic is being added to an existing science scheme, it may be possible to copy and adapt code for an existing diagnostic.
+Excluding code to compute the new diagnostic, adding a diagnostic amounts to just three small changes.

 .. topic:: Checklist for experienced developers

-   For experienced or confident users adding a diagnostic to an existing science section, follow these steps
+   For experienced or confident users adding a diagnostic to an existing science section, follow these steps:

    #.
 Add a new record to the
       ``lfric_atm/metadata/field_def_initial_diags.xml`` file based on